ferhatozkan/CoolBlue-Insurance/README.md

 ## Technical Structures

-- Used chain of responsibility pattern for applying all insurence cost calculation rules
+- Used chain of responsibility pattern for applying insurence cost by product calculation rules

-- Used validator for request and response classes provided by FluentValidation
+- Used validator for request classes with FluentValidation

 - Created API documentation with Swagger